We have some basic information you need to ensure your pets setup mimics their natural habitat as much as possible to keep them healthy and happy.

 Download our leopard gecko care sheet (PDF 384KB)

-Facts and general information
+Gecko lifespan, size and other general information

 A leopard gecko can grow to around 15 to 25 centimetres and live for 10 to 20 years in captivity, so owning one is a big commitment.
 They prefer to live alone, but can become used to being handled if done so carefully.

 A healthy gecko has clear, bright eyes and a thick tail and its belly should only touch the floor when resting.